microgestion-software/innovation-hub/patterns/resilience/spring-boot-resilience4j-rate-limiting/README.md

-# Sample Rate Limited Customer API
+# Spring Boot WebFlux API with Rate Limiting using Resilience4J

 A Spring Boot WebFlux application that implements a rate-limited REST API for customer management using Resilience4j.